aau-claaudia/hpc/docs/ai-lab/guides/checkpointing.md

-On AI-LAB, jobs are limited to a maximum runtime of 12 hours.
+On AI-LAB, jobs have a default time limit of 1 hour and a maximum runtime of 12 hours.
 Once this time limit is reached, your job will be canceled, and any unsaved data will be lost.
-To prevent data loss, it’s important to implement checkpointing, which saves data at regular intervals.
+To prevent data loss, it's important to implement checkpointing, which saves data at regular intervals.
 Additionally, you can set up automatic requeuing so that your job will restart automatically if it gets canceled, removing the need to manually resubmit it.

 This guide explains how to set up checkpointing in various frameworks like Python, PyTorch, and TensorFlow, as well as how to configure automatic requeuing for your jobs.